 The AC is chaired by an Independent Non-Executive Director with invitees as required from the Bank's Executive Management Team.
-This usually includes the Chief Executive Officer and the Chief Financial Officer.
+This usually includes the Chief Executive Officer, the Chief Financial Officer and the Chief Risk Officer.

 The Internal Audit function reports directly to the AC under the terms of reference for the committee.
 The AC approves the term of appointment of internal and external auditors and receives reports from the internal and external auditors.
 Both the internal and external auditors attend AC meetings when required.